Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Measuring the Kirkwood-Dirac quasiprobability

 \underline{\emph{Scheme 2}} The second scheme is based on conditional, sequential weak measurements.
 The coupling of the quantum system to the pointers is given by

 with $D_k = X_k$ or $P_k$.
-One gets: \begin{itemize} \item For $D=P$ and in the limit $g_P g_2 t^2/\sigma\ll 1$, the final position of the pointer 2 is shifted on average by while there is no shift in the expectation value of the momentum. \item For $D=X$ and in the limit $g_X g_2 t^2\sigma/\hbar\ll 1$, the final momentum of the pointer 2 is shifted on average by \end{itemize} From the expressions above, we can conclude that for the estimation of the quantum correlation functions $\tr{\Pi_i (0)\,\rho\, \mathcal{E}^\dag(\Xi_f(t))}$ one needs to be able to implement the unitary couplings between the system observables $\Pi_i (0),\,\mathcal{E}^\dag(\Xi_f(t))$ and the two quantum pointers, and then perform pointer measurements~\cite{calderaro2018direct}.
+One gets: \begin{itemize} \item For $D=P$ and in the limit $g_P g_2 t^2/\sigma\ll 1$, the final position of the pointer 2 is shifted on average by while there is no shift in the expectation value of the momentum. \item For $D=X$ and in the limit $g_X g_2 t^2\sigma \ll 1$, the final momentum of the pointer 2 is shifted on average by \end{itemize} From the expressions above, we can conclude that for the estimation of the quantum correlation functions $\tr{\Pi_i (0)\,\rho\, \mathcal{E}^\dag(\Xi_f(t))}$ one needs to be able to implement the unitary couplings between the system observables $\Pi_i (0),\,\mathcal{E}^\dag(\Xi_f(t))$ and the two quantum pointers, and then perform pointer measurements~\cite{calderaro2018direct}.
 This is fairly limiting since often $\mathcal{E}^\dag$ is not known.
-However in the case of unitary dynamics the situation is considerably improved: one simply need the ability to implement the dynamics $U$ as a black-box, without any knowledge of its matrix elements required.
+However in the case of unitary dynamics the situation is considerably improved: if a quantum circuit for the unitary dynamics $U$ is known, $U^\dag$ can be obtained by running it in reverse.

-As mentioned before, in the remits of the direct detection of the density matrix of a quantum system, the schemes above have been generalized to the case of strong measurements.
+As mentioned before, for direct detection of the density matrix the schemes above have been generalized to the case of strong measurements.
 Formally, in~\cite{calderaro2018direct} the authors show that a scheme analogous to Scheme 1 can be used outside the approximation $g_1g_2 t/\sigma\ll 1$ (thus entailing strong measurements).
 This generalization of Scheme 1 has been shown to offer advantages both in reducing statistical errors for the direct detection of density matrices and in terms of resources when compared to quantum state tomography, especially for high-dimensional systems~\cite{calderaro2018direct}.
-In fact, Scheme 1 and its generalization involve performing $d+1$ unitary operations, projective measurements of the system on the basis of the observable $A$, and a small number of pointer measurements (between three and eight can usually suffice, see~\cite{calderaro2018direct}), in contrast to the $O(d^2)$ independent projective measurements required for full quantum state tomography.
+In fact, Scheme 1 and its generalization involve performing $d+1$ unitary operations, projective measurements of the system on the basis of the observable $A$, and a small number of pointer measurements (between three and eight usually suffice, see~\cite{calderaro2018direct}), in contrast to the $O(d^2)$ independent projective measurements required for full quantum state tomography.